k3jph/corona/_posts/2016-06-02-femas-flood-maps-not-scam.md

 ---
 On May 3rd, this article ran in the [Hamilton Journal-News](http://www.journal-news.com/news/news/local-govt-politics/hamilton-fights-federal-government-on-flood-hazard/nrGfR/).

-Long and short is, local business owner Mike Day was quoted as saying, "It just seems to be one more government-intrusive cost that I would have to end up paying because someone deems it necessary, that has probably never stepped foot on this street."{% fn %}
+Long and short is, local business owner Mike Day was quoted as saying, "It just seems to be one more government-intrusive cost that I would have to end up paying because someone deems it necessary, that has probably never stepped foot on this street."[^disclosure]

 The quote bothered me enough, that I posted it on Facebook leading to some commentary.